Verification Guide — Reproducing the Benchmark Claims

 cd ai-tool-benchmark

-Only numpy and krippendorff are needed for re-computation.
-Scripts use only stdlib + numpy, no framework.
+Only numpy is needed for re-aggregation.
+The aggregation scripts use only stdlib + numpy, no framework.

 1. “Where does a tool’s score come from?”